WHO corrects FALSE report that India has entered community transmission stage

 Govt gears up for post lockdown scenario, hints at possible relaxations

-However WHO later clarified by issuing a corrected report.
+However, WHO later clarified by issuing a corrected report.
 Prasar Bharti News Service contacted WHO to inquire about this change in status.
 The WHO spokesperson said, " please refer to the corrected version of the situation report."

 Later, report was CORRECTED to show India has 'Cluster of cases', not 'Community transmission'.
 When PBNS contacted @WHO to inquire about this change of status, WHO spokesperson said: "Please refer to CORRECTED version of the Situation Report: https://t.co/OuoyTzOAcb."#COVID19— Prasar Bharati News Services (@PBNS_India) April 10, 2020